 Wondering what sites to see in Casablanca?
 The following are some of the most popular attractions.

 The Old Medina, Bab Marrakech and Sqala

-If you don’t want to wander through Casablanca’s Old Medina on your own, then it’s worth your while to book a tour guide to lead you through Casablanca’s oldest streets, many of which are twisted and narrow.
+If you don’t want to wander through Casablanca’s Old Medina on your own, then it may be worth your while to book a tour guide to lead you through Casablanca’s oldest streets, many of which are twisted and narrow.
 Famous landmarks include Bab Marrakech, the old medina clock tower, and the sqala, an 18th century fortified wall.
 A guide can also get you to the artisan quarter where you can browse handmade crafts and traditional items.

 The Hassan II Mosque